Synergy #2 – Suchiu/Prakash John -True North

 Prakash John is presently directing his eldest son Jordan, a musician and vocalist, and living in the Toronto area.
 He is also playing bass in Jordan’s band.
 Jordan is my very next Synergy Partner in this series.

 What I find is a bit of a tricky part of synergy art is that if you’re not careful you could easily get locked into doing the same background over and over again.
-I find though if I do a little study of the artist I am partnering with, in this case, famous bass player, and as long as I keep the colours in mind at all times my subconscious seems to give it the twist I need.
+I find though if I do a little study of the artist I am partnering with, in this case, a famous bass player, and as long as I keep the colors in mind at all times my subconscious seems to give it the twist I need.
 Is this case was basing my brushstrokes on what I imagined to be the silky smooth sounds of a well-played piece of bass music.
-I don’t know if that really makes sense but it’s more a gut feeling then a process at that point.
+I don’t know if that really makes sense but it’s more a gut feeling than a process at that point.

 Oh, I had forgotten the mention in the earlier article of Synergy #1, most of these paintings have online videos that show the painting being done from the very first brush stroke through its fruition.
 I promise you you won’t get bored with them because they are speeded up 10 – 20 times to get you through fast.
 Definitely take a peek at those when you find a specific painting that you’re interested in knowing more about.

 The exciting thing about this piece was that we had the chance to take this painting and the next, Synergy #3 to Oakville Ontario, directly to the home of synergy partners Prakash and Jordan John.

 Like every painting I’ve ever done, I seem to receive some sort of unsolicited life lessons that happen through the natural evolution of my talent practice.
 I found it really neat that as I actually was working on the painting with Jordan I noticed Prakash in the hallway with his Synergy background.
 He was turning it sideways, standing back and looking at it, putting it upside down and pondering it again and it seems, that really paid off.